 CommentLuv badge

-Carol at Wild Goose Tea
+1. Carol at Wild Goose Tea says:

 Oh my goodness your kids are adorable in their costumes.
-Thank you for posting their pictures, it's starting my morning off with a smile!
-As chilly as I am feeling my house before I go to work, I could use an 'all over' giraffe suit to warm my bones.
-I love curry and this certainly dresses up the cauliflower with a nice twist.
+Thank you for posting their pictures, it’s starting my morning off with a smile!
+As chilly as I am feeling my house before I go to work, I could use an ‘all over’ giraffe suit to warm my bones.

-Julia
+1. Julia says:

 Thanks Carol!

-Liz @ The Lemon Bowl
+2. Liz @ The Lemon Bowl says:

 We love adding curry to roasted cauliflower!!
 Your boys are so adorable – glad you had a good Halloween!

-Julia
+1. Julia says:

 Thanks Liz!
 We did!
-Yes--curry makes everything taste better. :)
+Yes–curry makes everything taste better. 🙂

-Amanda @ Cookie Named Desire
+3. Amanda @ Cookie Named Desire says:

 Oh my gosh, how cute are these kids?!
 I just want to squeeze those little baby giraffe cheeks.